Home / packaging / material / chipboard

 Chipboard packaging is available in various types, each suited for specific applications.
 Below are the primary types:

-SBS chipboard is a premium-grade material made from virgin fibers.
-It is white on both sides, offering excellent printability and a clean appearance.
-SBS chipboard is commonly used for high-end packaging, such as cosmetics, pharmaceuticals, and luxury goods.
+1. Solid Bleached Sulfate (SBS) Chipboard: SBS chipboard is a premium-grade material made from virgin fibers.
+It is white on both sides, known for good printability and a clean appearance.
+SBS chipboard is often used for high-end packaging, such as cosmetics, pharmaceuticals, and luxury goods.

 How Does Chipboard Thickness Impact Packaging Applications?